Brewers are beaming after banished beer festival was brought back to the Beacon

 The Beacon is planning to continue running that in event in October, so the CAMRA crew have decided to hold their festival in March.

-Mr Winfield said he held a grudge against the hall owners, Vale of White Horse District Council.
+Mr Winfield said he held no grudge against the hall owners, Vale of White Horse District Council.

 He said: "What happened is in the past, it's forgotten.